People of working age

 - If you claim income-based jobseeker’s allowance, income based employment support allowance or income support from the Department of Works and Pension you can claim housing benefit at the same time.

-- If you claim income-based jobseeker’s allowance, income based employment support allowance or income support and you wish to claim council tax support you should complete an online claim form.
+- If you claim income-based jobseeker’s allowance, income based employment support allowance or income support and you wish to claim council tax reduction you should complete an online claim form.

 When to claim